openemr/openemr-devops/docs/docker-migration-to-openemr.md

 | `docker-release-orchestrator.yml` + `release-targets.yml` | ✓ | ✗ | ✗ | ✗ |
 | `docker-validate-release-targets.yml` | ✓ | ✗ | ✗ | ✗ |

 rel-800 and rel-704 explicitly do NOT get BATS or container-functionality testing -- in devops today there are no `tests/bats/8.0.0/` or `tests/bats/7.0.4/` dirs, and `test-container-functionality.yml` only targets 8.1.0 + binary + flex.
 The migration preserves that asymmetry rather than expanding test coverage for older releases as a side effect (those would be separate enhancements).
+This is a **one-time historical preservation**, not a model going forward: new rel branches cut from master always inherit BATS + container-functionality (since master carries both), and the branch-cut process keeps them.

 ## Branch-cut process under the final model